flake-parts/community.flake.parts/README.md

 - In `flake.nix`,
   - Add an flake input pointing to your module's repo
-  - Add your module input name to `modules` list
+  - Add your module input to the default value of `flake-parts-docs.modules` option.
 - In `doc/mods.md`, add a link to your module's documentation
-- Run `nix flake lock`
 - Run `nix run` to test the site locally.
 You can run `nix run .#preview` to preview the statically generated site.
 - Open a PR